 Additionally, I am actively involved in collaborative research consortia.
 I am the co-director of the Applied Research Lab in Lifespan Development at Utah State University; a research lab dedicated to mentoring young scholars in research involving issues across the lifespan.
 I am also involved in several international collaborations in Northern Italy.

-Dr. Beckert is currently accepting highly qualified doctoral students interested in pursuing careers in academia for Fall 2020.
+Dr. Beckert is currently accepting highly qualified doctoral students interested in pursuing careers in academia.